ddev/ddev/docs/content/users/basics/developer-tools.md

 ## DDEV and Terminus

-[Terminus](https://pantheon.io/docs/terminus/) is a command line tool providing advanced interaction with [Pantheon](https://pantheon.io/) services.
-As of version [1.13.0](https://github.com/drud/ddev/releases/tag/v1.13.0), Terminus is available inside the project’s container, allowing users to get information from, or issue commands to their Pantheon-hosted sites.
+[Terminus](https://pantheon.io/docs/terminus/) is a command line tool providing advanced interaction with [Pantheon](https://pantheon.io/) services. `terminus` is available inside the project’s container, allowing users to get information from, or issue commands to their Pantheon-hosted sites.
 This is an especially helpful feature for Windows users since Terminus is only officially supported on Unix-based systems.

 To use Terminus, you’ll first need to: